David Syring: Career

-Syring received his BA from Cornell College (Mount Vernon, IA) in 1989 and her PhD from Rice University in 1997.
+Syring received his BA from Cornell College (Mount Vernon, IA) in 1989 and his PhD from Rice University in 1997.
 He is a former editor-in-chief of Anthropology and Humanism.
 During his career at the University of Minnesota Duluth, he developed a Participatory Media Lab with Mitra Emad (Professor of Anthropology at UMD).
+In 2025 he moved to become Anthropology Department head at the University of San Diego.